ericsolberg/sapwebide-docker/README.md

 If you're continuing from the step above, you should still be running in Boot2Docker.
 If you've come back in, be sure to launch Boot2Docker first.
 From the Boot2Docker console, type:

     docker run -p 80:8080 -d sapwebide-docker
-This tells Docker to run your image.
-The -p option maps port 80 on your machine to the SAP Web IDE default port (8080) inside the Docker image.
-The -d option tells Docker to run the image detached (no console input).
+This tells Docker to run your container.
+The -p option maps port 80 on your machine to the SAP Web IDE default port (8080) inside the container.
+The -d option tells Docker to run the container detached (no console input).
 Docker should respond with a long instance ID:

     4ac62bc4fbb035541a8e61526d38520e44291f692ab001bfb38288ab781e731a
 Of course, your instance ID will be different.
 Verify your instance is running: